filrak/vsf/rfc/api-client.md

 ## Features

-API client is very simple and focuses only on:
-- resolving data from the API and returning them in a fiendly format.
+API client is very simple and focuses only on resolving data from the API and returning them in a fiendly format.
-- modifying current resolvers (to fetch additional data fields etc)

 ## Architecture